 Is there some way to slow YouTube videos down?

-Rick’s answer: Yes Gayle, there’s a setting you can change to force a YouTube video to slow down and play at either 1/4 speed or 1/2 speed.
+Rick’s answer: Yes Gloria, there’s indeed a setting you can change to force a YouTube video to slow down and play at either 1/4 speed or 1/2 speed.
 You can also speed the video up if you wish, but that won’t apply to you in your situation.

 Here’s how to force YouTube to play a video in slow motion on a laptop or desktop computer:

 1 – Open YouTube in your web browser.